jimmyhillis/jimmyhillis.com/public/content/index.md

 				{ title: this_page.title, content: content }
 			)
   });

 We're simply pulling our Pages schema out of the Mongoose models and then running a simple find query to pull out the page we want.
 With that I'm parsing the markdoown copy and the title to the view and we're done.

+These changes enable us to keep our app well formatted as well as allowing us access to a single database variable without needing to recreate it each route.
+Alternatively we could build a database singleton script which is required in each route but I've found using a closure and this method makes more sense with JavaScript scope.

+## Having a single DB connection with Express.js and route file seperation

+In the process of setting up my MongoDB connection for storing the content of my site (which will be an early step for building the CMS) I realized I was going to need access to my db object in all of my routes.
+Having the routes split up into multiple files /rotes/index.js and /routes/feeds.js it became obvious that I would need to pass the data to my routing functions.

+To start with we need to define the connection and common schema in the app.js file:

+	mongoose.connect('mongodb://localhost/jimmy-hillis-me',
+		function(err) {
+			if (err) {
+				console.log("Failed to connect to MongoDB");
+			}
+		}
+	);

+	// Define common schema
+	var Schema = mongoose.Schema;
+	mongoose.model('Pages', new Schema({
+		'title': String,
+		'copy': String,
+		'order': Number
+	}));
+	app.set('db', mongoose);

+Code is easy to follow but we're connecting to the local MongoDB server and the jimmy-hillis-me database.
+We can then define our schema (without being in a callback due to the caching features of Mongoose).
+The Pages schema is a simple content setup we'll use in every route.
+Then we set it to be an app variable so we can pass the app to build the local context.

+Now in my routes file (/routes/index.js) we'll convert the entire process into a function.

+	var controller = {};
+	module.exports = function (app) {
+		db = app.set('db');
+		return controller;
+	}

+With this simple change we're allowing context to be passed into the controller object.
+We add all public routes to the controller object instead of directly to exports now.

+	controller.index = function(req, res) {}

+They now have access to db and app and we're good to go.
+Here's a quick example of using the db in a route to grab some content with Mongoose:

+	Pages = db.model('Pages');
+	Pages.findOne({ 'title' : 'Contact' },
+		function(err, this_page) {
+			if (err) {
+				console.log("Loading content error");
+			}
+			content = _parseMarkdown(this_page.copy);
+			res.render('contact',
+				{ title: this_page.title, content: content }
+			)
+		}
+	);

+We're simply pulling our Pages schema out of the Mongoose models and then running a simple find query to pull out the page we want.
+With that I'm parsing the markdoown copy and the title to the view and we're done.